Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Higher order derivations and differential operators

 On the other hand, the vanishing~\eqref{Kolik najedu?} means that $\Psi_\nabla^{r}(a_1,\dots, a_{r-1})$ commutes with the operator $L_a$ for any $a \in A$ so it is, by Lemma~\ref{Uz jsme to alespon vyndali.}, an operator of left multiplication, i.e.~\eqref{Udela se neco na voziku?} holds.
 Thus $\nabla \in \Dif r$ by the first part of the lemma. \end{proof}

-\begin{rem} Note that, without the unitality assumption on $A$, the statement of the second part of Lemma~\ref{DiffOpCrit2} is false.
+\begin{remark} Note that, without the unitality assumption on $A$, the statement of the second part of Lemma~\ref{DiffOpCrit2} is false.
 Indeed, let $A$ be a vector space with trivial multiplication.
-Since the operators of left multiplication are trivial as well, $\Psi_\nabla^1(a)=[\nabla, L_a]=0$ for any $a\in A$ and $\nabla : A \to A$, yet $\nabla$ is a differential operator in $\Dif 0$ as per Definition \ref{Kdy budu mit ty voziky?} only if $\nabla = 0$. \end{rem}
+Since the operators of left multiplication are trivial as well, $\Psi_\nabla^1(a)=[\nabla, L_a]=0$ for any $a\in A$ and $\nabla : A \to A$, yet $\nabla$ is a differential operator in $\Dif 0$ as per Definition \ref{Kdy budu mit ty voziky?} only if $\nabla = 0$. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{V pondeli to nebude zadna slava.}] As in the proof of the first part of Lemma~\ref{DiffOpCrit2}, we inductively establish that $\nabla \in \dif r$ if and only if $\Psi_\nabla^{r+1}(a_1,\dots, a_{r+1})= 0$ for each $\Rada a1{r+1} \in A$.
 If $\nabla \in \Dif r$, $\Psi_\nabla^{r}(a_1,\dots, a_{r}) \in \Dif 0$ by~\eqref{Udela se neco na voziku?}, so